|

 1992: Iraqi intelligence documents list Osama Bin Laden as an Iraqi intelligence asset.

 1993: A non aggression pact between Iraq and al-Qaeda is formed.
-The rift between secular and
+The rift between secular and Islamic extremists in the Middle East has all but disappeared.

 1994: Deputy Director of Iraqi intelligence confirms that Osama Bin Laden requested arms and training from Saddam Hussein’s Iraqi regime.